FabianFalck/de_vito/README.md

 * Kawin Larppichet (Imperial College London, Robot Intelligence Lab)
 * Fabian Falck (Imperial College London, Robot Intelligence Lab)

-Links to all other supplementary materials of DE VITO, including the CAD models and videos, can be found at http://www.imperial.ac.uk/robot-intelligence/robots/de_vito/ .
-We also provide them here for reference:

-* Paper: TODO
-* Supplementary videos: TODO

 Citation
 --------